 George Hunting the Stubble

-We made the flights to Heathrow and were picked up at the airport and brought to Chris.
+We made the flights to Heathrow and were picked up at the airport.
 Settling in consisted of tossing our gear in our rooms and then heading right out for our first hunt.
 It was raining and the field we hunted had been plowed recently.
 It was thick mud, more like clay than dirt, sticking to the bottom of boots and search coils.
 It mattered little at the time in the excitement of finally being there with detectors on.
 All I found was a few buttons and other items but at least I was detecting.

 The reason for going when we did was to get good weather but it did not work out that way.
 It rained for over a week.
 The farmers do not plow in the rain as all it does is make a muddy mess.
 We hunted fields harvested but not plowed (stubble) or fields that were plowed earlier.
 The plowed fields were sticky mud that made our feet weigh pounds as the mud built up on our boots.
 The stubble has no mud but you are swinging through 6" - 8" of cut off grain stalks.
 We ended up fighting conditions for the greater part of the trip.